jswesner/isdbayes/README.md

 estimates xmin and xmax.
 It also adds a column for *counts.* If the data all represent unique individual masses, then this column takes a value of 1 for every body size.
-If the data have repeated sizes, then this column can take an integer of the counts of those sizes.
-For example, data that are x = {1.9, 1.9, 1.8, 2.8, 2.8} could either be analyzed with each body size assumed to be unique where counts = {1, 1, 1, 1, 1}
-or it could be analyzed as x = {1.9, 1.8, 2.8} and counts = {2, 1, 2}.
+If the data have repeated sizes, then this column can take an integer or double of the counts or densities of those sizes.
+For example, data that are x = {1.9, 1.9, 1.8, 2.8, 2.8} could either be analyzed with each body size assumed to be unique where counts = {1, 1, 1, 1, 1} or it could be analyzed as x = {1.9, 1.8, 2.8} and counts = {2, 1, 2}.
 The latter is a common format when there is a density estimate associated with counts or a sampling effort.

 Next estimate the power law exponent using `brms`.